boodah-consulting/n-vyro-governance/README.md

 We welcome contributors of all kinds, whether it is making documentation changes or adding new features.

-There are a few steps to take into consideration, but for the most part, the process is not that much different from contributing to any other codebase.

 Ways of contributing:

  * Product Testing